ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ### Process deposit

-Deposits cannot be processed into the beacon chain until the Eth 1.0 block in which they were deposited or any of its descendants is added to the beacon chain `state.eth1_data`.
-This takes _a minimum_ of `ETH1_FOLLOW_DISTANCE` Eth 1.0 blocks (~4 hours) plus `ETH1_DATA_VOTING_PERIOD` epochs (~1.7 hours).
-Once the requisite Eth 1.0 data is added, the deposit will normally be added to a beacon chain block and processed into the `state.validators` within an epoch or two.
+Deposits cannot be processed into the beacon chain until the Eth1 block in which they were deposited or any of its descendants is added to the beacon chain `state.eth1_data`.
+This takes _a minimum_ of `ETH1_FOLLOW_DISTANCE` Eth1 blocks (~4 hours) plus `ETH1_DATA_VOTING_PERIOD` epochs (~1.7 hours).
+Once the requisite Eth1 data is added, the deposit will normally be added to a beacon chain block and processed into the `state.validators` within an epoch or two.
 The validator is then in a queue to be activated.

 ### Validator index